timo-reymann/slides-public-money-public-code/index.md

 - 2017
     - CCC finds security issues that allow tampering with election results
-    - updates are provided, but dont fix the issues
+    - Updates are provided, but dont fix the issues
     - CCC provides a open source version of the software which is secure, but will never be used
 - 2024
-    - is used for election in Saxony
+    - Is used for election in Saxony
-    - calculates wrong results
+    - Calculates wrong results
-    - only corrected due to manual recount by independent experts
+    - Only corrected due to manual recount by independent experts

 ---

 # PC-Wahl - German election software

-- still used in many states
+- Still used in many states
-- no transparency about the software and its security
+- No transparency about the software and its security
-- patches have been provided - payed, with our taxes
+- Patches have been provided - payed, with our taxes
-- still not secure
+- Still not secure

 ---